-SBIC LP is licensed by the SBA and is subject to SBA regulations.
+Our SBIC Funds are licensed by the SBA and are subject to SBA regulations.

-In July 2010, our wholly-owned subsidiary, SBIC LP, received a license to operate as an SBIC under the 1958 Act and is regulated by the SBA.
+Our wholly owned subsidiaries, SBIC LP and SBIC II, received licenses to operate as SBICs under the 1958 Act and are regulated by the SBA.
 The SBA places certain limitations on the financing terms of investments by SBICs in portfolio companies and regulates the types of financings and prohibits investing in certain industries.
-Compliance with SBIC requirements may cause SBIC LP to invest at less competitive rates according to applicable SBA regulations.
+Compliance with SBIC requirements may cause our SBIC Funds to invest at less competitive rates in order to qualify investments under the SBA regulations.

-Further, SBA regulations require that a licensed SBIC be periodically examined and audited by the SBA to determine its compliance with the relevant SBA regulations.
-If SBIC LP fails to comply with applicable SBA regulations, the SBA could, depending on the severity of the violation, limit or prohibit SBIC LP's use of debentures, declare outstanding debentures immediately due and payable, and/or limit it from making new investments.
-In addition, the SBA could revoke or suspend SBIC LP's license for willful or repeated violation of, or willful or repeated failure to observe, any provision of the 1958 Act or any rule or regulation promulgated thereunder.
-These actions by the SBA would, in turn, negatively affect us because SBIC LP is our wholly-owned subsidiary.
+Further, SBA regulations require that a licensed SBIC be periodically examined and audited by the SBA to determine its compliance with the relevant regulations.
+If our SBIC Funds fail to comply with applicable regulations, the SBA could, depending on the severity of the violation, limit or prohibit their use of debentures, declare outstanding debentures immediately due and payable, and/or limit them from making new investments.
+In addition, the SBA could revoke or suspend our SBIC Funds' licenses for willful or repeated violation of, or willful or repeated failure to observe, any provision of the 1958 Act or any rule or regulation promulgated thereunder.
+These actions by the SBA would, in turn, negatively affect us because our SBIC Funds are our wholly owned subsidiaries.

 SBA-guaranteed debentures are non-recourse to us, have a 10-year maturity, and may be prepaid at any time without penalty.
 The interest rate of SBA-guaranteed debentures is fixed at the time of issuance at a market-driven spread over 10-year U.S. Treasury Notes.
 Leverage through SBA-guaranteed debentures is subject to required capitalization thresholds.
-SBA current regulations limit the amount that SBIC LP may borrow to a maximum of \$150 million, which is up to twice its regulatory capital.
+SBA current regulations limit the amount that our SBIC Funds may borrow to a maximum of \$150 million each, which is up to twice its regulatory capital, and may borrow to a maximum of \$225 million as part of a group of SBICs under common control.